willnotwish/go-adc/README.md

 # go-adc
 Grabs voltages from a MCP3008 ADC connected to a Raspberry Pi.
 The back end is in Go, the front end in Vue.js.

-The back end uses the excellent[go-rpio](https://github.com/stianeikeland/go-rpio) to talk to an [MCP3008 A/D converter chip](http://ww1.microchip.com/downloads/en/DeviceDoc/21295d.pdf) connected via the Raspberry Pi's SPI interface.
+The back end uses the excellent [go-rpio](https://github.com/stianeikeland/go-rpio) to talk to an [MCP3008 A/D converter chip](http://ww1.microchip.com/downloads/en/DeviceDoc/21295d.pdf) connected via the Raspberry Pi's SPI interface.
 There are many tutorials which show you the hardware arrangement: it's pretty standard.
 Most of them gloss over the (mostly Python) software though.
 I wanted to do this in Go, not C.

 The app is orchestrated using docker compose.